victoriacheng15/school-management-api/README.md

 - Applying CI/CD and testing best practices
 - Includes automated CI/CD workflows using GitHub Actions:
   - Code formatting and linting (Ruff)
-  - Unit tests across supported databases (SQLite and PostgreSQL)
+  - Unit tests with PostgreSQL database
   - Coverage reporting with PR comments

 ## What It Does

 - Provides RESTful endpoints for core school entities like students, instructors, courses, and enrollments
 - Supports full CRUD plus archiving (soft deletes) to preserve data history
-- Uses SQLite as an embedded database **within the Docker container** for easy, lightweight local development and testing
+- Uses PostgreSQL as the database for robust data management and production-ready deployment
 - Fully containerized with Docker (including multi-stage builds) for clean deployment
 - Includes Pytest-based tests covering routes and business logic